top of page

 Spirits of Cassadaga

-ordinary place.
-You wouldn’t know it from the tiny street, but Cassadaga attracts thousands of visitors a year and has been dubbed, “The Psychic Capital of the World.”
+But progress hasn’t trampled these old streets yet; but then again, Cassadaga is no ordinary place.
+You wouldn't know it from the tiny street.
+But Cassadaga attracts thousands of visitors a year.
+They have dubbed it "The Psychic Capital of the World."

 Stevens Street in Cassadaga, Florida 1908